umbertocollodel/umbertocollodel/README.md

 ## 🚀 About me

 👨‍🎓 I am a Ph.D. in International Macroeconomics specialized in crises prediction, with a cross-disciplinary passion for data wrangling.
-In the last two years, I worked for the International Monetary Fund on a project regarding forecasts evaluation and completed some freelancing research assistance in the field of clinical psychology on the link between stress bouts and depression.
+In the last two years, I worked for the International Monetary Fund on a project regarding forecasts evaluation.
+I also completed some freelancing research assistance in the field of clinical psychology on the link between stress bouts and depression.

 🌱 I enjoy learning always something new, to develop and complement my skillset.
 I just completed an IBM Certification for Data Science in SQL and currently searching for a new challenge.